 Without a map — An Irish Photo Adventure

 Travel with me through the backroads of Ireland on a photography-led journey that explores the heart of the country’s landscapes, culture, and people.
-This immersive travel experience focuses on slowing down, seeing deeply, and photographing some of the most compelling scenery Ireland has to offer.
+This is the Ireland most visitors never find — and every day offers new visual stories shaped by land, light, and weather.

-The West of Ireland is rich with photographic inspiration—dramatic coastline, quiet sandy coves, winding country roads, stone cottages, rolling farmland, intricate stone walls, historic castles, monastic ruins, holy wells, colorful villages, and rugged mountain landscapes.
-Every day offers new visual stories shaped by land, light, and weather.
+The West of Ireland is rich with photographic inspiration — dramatic coastline, quiet sandy coves, winding country roads, stone cottages, rolling farmland, intricate stone walls, historic castles, monastic ruins, holy wells, colorful villages, and rugged mountain landscapes.

 Hi, I’m Clare.

-This Experience Includes:
+This Experience Includes

-8 nights single room accommodation
+8 nights single room accommodation — no single supplement.

-Farewell dinner
+Farewell dinner in Clifden

 Breakfast daily